26 Aerodynamics of Bluff Bodies

 Introduction

 Aerospace engineers are more often than not interested in the aerodynamics of smooth, slender, streamlined shapes that gradually taper to a sharp point at their trailing edges, e.g., airfoils and wings.
-However, non-streamlined or unstreamlined shapes with blunt front and/or rear faces are called bluff bodies (or sometimes they are called blunt bodies), are also encountered in many engineering applications.
+However, non-streamlined or unstreamlined shapes with blunt front and/or rear faces, called bluff bodies (sometimes they are called blunt bodies, are also encountered in many engineering applications.
 While the drag force on a body shape comprises the effects of the two primary contributors, skin friction drag and pressure drag, the total drag on bluff bodies is typically dominated by the pressure drag component.
-This outcome is because of the effects of the large low-pressure zone produced in the wake at the rear of the body, as illustrated in the figure below.
+This outcome arises because of the effects of the large low-pressure zone produced in the wake at the rear of the body, as illustrated in the diagram below.

 Learning Objectives

-• Distinguish the basic differences between the flows about streamlined versus bluff bodies.
+• Distinguish the fundamental differences between the flows of streamlined versus bluff bodies.

 • Understand the use of reference areas in defining bluff body drag coefficients and the concept of equivalent drag area.